I’m Bill Mize and I write mysteries.

 I have a degree in Creative Writing from San Francisco State University, which makes me highly qualified to work in any coffee house in the United States.

-At various times in my life I’ve been a draftsman, a bookseller, ran San Francisco’s largest answering service, a Staff Sergeant in the United States Air Force, a Life Coach and a Consultant for a very large consulting firm.
+At various times in my life I’ve been a draftsman, a bookseller, ran San Francisco’s largest answering service, a Staff Sergeant in the United States Air Force, a Certified Life Coach and a Consultant for a Fortune 500 firm.

 These days, I’m a new husband and new step-dad.
 I balance my time between work and play by going to Star Trek conventions, playing table top role playing games with my friends, and watching the latest comic book movie from Marvel or DC.

 My first novel, “Resurrection Angel”, featuring psychic Denton Ward and his girlfriend, Private Investigator Monty Crocetti was a finalist in the St. Martin’s Press Best First Novel contest and also a finalist for the Private Eye Writers of America’s Shamus Award for Best First Novel.